 Welcome to the Teaching English to Speakers of Other Languages Program

-The M.A. in Education, Teaching English to Speakers of Other Languages Option is a program designed to meet the needs of English teachers in K-12 classrooms in the United States and abroad.
-In addition, we offer specialization in adult ESL and college-level English-as-a-foreign-language (EFL) teaching.
+The M.A. in Education, TESOL Option is a program designed to meet the needs of English teachers in K-12 classrooms both in the United States and abroad.
+In addition, we offer specialization in adult ESL, program management, and college-level English-as-a-foreign-language (EFL) teaching.
 Teaching English in California and around the world is a fast-growing profession.

-The College of Education now offers a fully online MA-TESOL program.
-California residents may take some or all units of the program fully online.
-The fieldwork component (EESL 679) requires supervised instruction under special arrangement; it can be completed in a partial residency arrangement.
+The College of Education now offers a fully online MA-TESOL program as well as partially online (hybrid) and face-to-face classes.
+The fieldwork component (EESL 679) requires supervised instruction; special arrangements can be made to complete this online.

 The M. A. in Education, TESOL Option can be a one-, two-, or three-year program.
 Many classes are scheduled in the late afternoon and evening for the convenience of practicing teachers.
 Summer courses are available.
-Credentialed teachers may be given service credit for their previous student-teacher or intern supervision experience.
-For pre-service teachers, fieldwork placement is available for supervised study at several model elementary and secondary schools, as well as teaching opportunities at the International Extension Program (IEP) on campus.
+Credentialed teachers may be given service credit for their previous supervised training.
+Fieldwork placement is available at local elementary and secondary schools, as well as teaching opportunities at the English Language Program (ELP) on campus.

 A TESOL Certificate may be earned fully online or by attending face-to-face classes.
 Four 500-level EESL courses comprise the Graduate Certificate taken through the College of Extended Learning on the basis of Open University.
 Any four courses can be chosen from the following: EESL 521, EESL 536, EESL 543, EESL 544, and EESL 545.
 (The Certificate is designed to be taken independently from the MA-TESOL and cannot earned while enrolled in the MA-TESOL degree program.
 However, if taken before matriculation, four of these courses can be transferred into the CoE master's program.)